geohotstan/tinycorp-meetings/2024-12-02/README.md

 Like it has to be in browser, whether the compute is local or whether the compute is remote.
 I think a key advantage that all the local things have over the remote ones is that once the site's deployed, it just works, right?
 The problem with the remote one is, well, you have to come up with a business model and you're always going to make it shittier, right?
-And shittification comes to everything that has a cloud-based business model.
+And [enshittification](https://en.wikipedia.org/wiki/Enshittification) comes to everything that has a cloud-based business model.
 Think of the Claude or Openai limits.
 And I still believe these companies may be losing money, but it doesn't even matter if they're losing money.
 They could be making more money if they rate limit you harder.